onlyEugeneLi/serverless-py-gcloud/study-note.md

 1. Walk through course recordings again with full attention.
 Try to find difference between the demostration and my own code.
 1. Be patient and trust yourself.
 1. Refresh and wait for a while.
 Sometimes cloud server might take longer to update all the changes.
+1. Document debug attempts in details!
+Reflect them in commit messages.